Fortune257/publishing-github/Cast.md

 <img src="images/logo_stargazers_bug.svg" alt="stargazers Logo" style="width:300px;">

-#Cast
+# Cast

+The Starg
-The Stargazers are members of the _Intergalactic Alliance_ paving the way for peace and benevolence among all species.
+azers are members of the _Intergalactic Alliance_ paving the way for peace and benevolence among all species.
 They are known for their enthusiasm for science, for their love of fun, and their dedication to education.

 Stargazers are fluent in **JavaScript**, so once you connect to their network, simply type in a message into their console.